linrongbin16/fzfx.nvim/README.md

   -- optional for icons
   { "nvim-tree/nvim-web-devicons" },

-  -- optional for install the fzf command
+  -- optional for the 'fzf' command
   {
     "junegunn/fzf",
     build = function()